Small Talk. It’s a Big Deal!

 For international business-to-business (B2B) or business-to-customer (B2C) agents, deciding to ignore improving your small talk skills is not an option.

-Your ability to trade with the UK depends on it.
+Your ability to trade in the UK depends on it.

 Learn Small Talk in Real-Life Contexts (My Serious Tip)